 But a higher refresh rate isn’t just about day-to-day usability.
 Gaming performance is one of the biggest beneficiaries of a higher refresh rate, and it’s for this reason gaming phones led the charge on higher refresh rates.
 Phones like the Razer Phone 2 and the Asus ROG Phone 2 were amongst the first to pack higher refresh rates than normal for a reason, and it’s because a display with a higher refresh rate also has lower input lag.
 Input lag is the time between an action being triggered on the display and it taking place in the game.
 A standard 60Hz display cannot have an input lag faster than 16.63 milliseconds because that’s how long it takes for each image to refresh, while a 120Hz display can reach 8.33 milliseconds, as it refreshes twice as often.

 If you’re really not sure whether you’ll see the benefit from using a device with a 90Hz or 120Hz display, we recommend heading out to a carrier or manufacturer store and trying out the phone or tablet for yourself.
 When it comes to refresh rate increases, the proof is really in the pudding, and there’s no way to explain the difference it makes without trying it for yourself.

 Like many technological advancements, an increase in refresh rate does come with a few potential pitfalls.
 The biggest disadvantage is increased battery consumption.
 Pushing out twice as many frames means an increased burden on the battery, and if your phone struggles with slim battery life at the best of times, you may want to disable the higher refresh rate in order to save juice.
-The option to disable higher refresh rates is available on most phones with refresh rates higher than 60Hz, and it’s particularly useful on the Google Pixel 4, where an already small battery can be seriously hampered by the 90Hz refresh rate.
+The option to disable higher refresh rates is available on most phones with refresh rates higher than 60Hz, and it was particularly useful on the Google Pixel 4, where an already small battery was seriously hampered by the 90Hz refresh rate.

-- The best gaming phones for 2020
+- The best to-do apps for Android and iOS